 Florida State League Overview

-This page introduces teams in the Florida State League (FSL), with schedules, maps, and links to Minor League Baseball (MiLB) resources.
-Individual team pages feature ballpark photos and local weather information.
+Explore Florida State League (FSL) team pages for schedules, maps, and Minor League Baseball (MiLB) resources.
+Access individual team pages for ballpark photos and local weather.

-Ten Single-A teams compete in the FSL.
-Each team affiliates with a Major League Baseball (MLB) club.
+Ten Single-A teams compete in the FSL, and each team affiliates with a Major League Baseball (MLB) club.
 Most teams play at their MLB parent club’s Spring Training stadium.
 One level above the Florida Complex League (FCL), the FSL represents the next step in player development.
 In some cases, promoted players continue playing at the same complex.

 FSL games drew about 1,100 fans per game in 2025 (Baseball-Reference).

-FSL tickets are priced well below major league levels.
-This makes them a budget-friendly option for families and casual fans.
-Parking at most FSL venues is generally free or low-cost, adding to the overall value for fans.
+FSL teams price tickets well below major league levels, making them a budget-friendly option for families and casual fans.
+Parking at most FSL venues is generally free or low-cost, adding to the overall value of attending.

 The FSL regular season runs from April through early September.
-The season has two halves.
-Each half’s division winner makes the playoffs.
-Teams play short best-of-three series.
-Winners advance to the Florida State League Championship Series.
+Each half produces a division winner who advances to the playoffs.
+Teams compete in short best-of-three playoff matchups, with the winners advancing to the Florida State League Championship Series.
 If one team wins both halves, the next-best overall team earns a spot.

 East Division Teams